James R. Morris: Early life and career

 He was admitted to the bar in 1843 and commenced practice at Woodsfield.

 Political career

 He was appointed county treasurer to fill the unexpired term of his father, who had been elected to Congress.

-He was editor and manager of the Spirit of Democracy 1844-1848.
+He was editor and manager of the Spirit of Democracy from 1844 to 1848.

-He served as member of the State house of representatives in 1848.
+State offices

-He served as member of the Ohio State Board of Equalization in 1859.
+He served as member of the State house of representatives in 1848, then as a member of the Ohio State Board of Equalization in 1859.

 Congress

 Morris was elected as a Democrat to the Thirty-seventh and Thirty-eighth Congresses (March 4, 1861 – March 3, 1865).

 He was an unsuccessful candidate for reelection in 1864 to the Thirty-ninth Congress.

 Later career and death

 He resumed the practice of his profession at Woodsfield.